 For over 60 years, the Joseph and Harvey Meyerhoff Family Charitable Funds (“the Funds”) have been making grants in Baltimore, in the Jewish community locally, nationally, the former Soviet Union, and in Israel.
 Today, members of our professional team continue the enduring legacy of those who preceded them.

 Misty Gibson, Esq. is the Director of Grants and Programs.
 She manages our Baltimore Target Neighborhood grantmaking and roundtables, oversees our grants process and capital projects, engages our next generation, and a variety of other projects.
-She has been with the Funds for ten years and has over fifteen years’ experience working in government, political campaigns, and non-profit organizations.
+She has been with the Funds since 2007 and has over fifteen years’ experience working in government, political campaigns, and non-profit organizations.
 Misty is a graduate of Otterbein University in Westerville, Ohio, and obtained her J.D. from the University of Baltimore School of Law in 2011.
-She lives in Baltimore County with her husband, their two children, and a neurotic border collie.
+She lives in Baltimore County with her husband and their two children.

 Brooke Brodsky is the Funds' Program Assistant.
-She assists with all aspects of our grantmaking and handles scheduling and other administrative and support tasks.
+She assists with all aspects of our grantmaking and handles scheduling and other administrative and support activities.
 Brooke is originally from Chicago.
 She lives in Baltimore with her husband and children.

 Prior Executive Leadership

 Terry M. Rubenstein, Bud and Lyn’s eldest daughter, served as Executive Vice President of the Joseph and Harvey Meyerhoff Family Charitable Funds for 14 years, beginning in 1998 and ending with her retirement in 2011.
-Prior to joining the Funds, she built and developed homes and was a newspaper reporter.
+Prior to joining the Funds, she built and developed homes and was a newspaper reporter and radio reporter.
 In addition to overseeing our philanthropic efforts, she also managed the family office.
-During her tenure, she streamlined our operations, expanded our grant-making capacity, evolved the Funds into an umbrella organization of family funds, promoted initiatives to involve the next generation of family members, and oversaw the inclusion of her siblings as grants committee members.
+During her tenure, she streamlined our operations, expanded our grantmaking capacity, directed our middle neighborhood work, evolved the Funds into an umbrella organization of family funds, promoted initiatives to involve the next generation of family members, and oversaw the inclusion of her siblings as grants committee members.
 She also moved our office to its current location.

 Dr. Louis L. Kaplan, considered the grandfather of modern Jewish education in Baltimore, was Joe’s close friend and teacher.
 As the first Executive Vice President of the Joseph Meyerhoff Fund, he worked alongside Joe for 15 years.
 Along with Lyn and Bud, Dr. Kaplan helped to create the infrastructure to formalize the family’s philanthropic giving.